-In the digital world, companies with disruptor culture have the greatest potential.
+In the digital world, only companies with disruptor culture have the greatest potential to be disruption-proof.
 These businesses maximize their chances of success with two basic components: Value and Design.
 Both of these elements significantly affect the formation of customer experience within any business.
 Let’s find out how finance companies can use this knowledge to establish a disruptive culture and conquer the financial industry.

 Listen to this article in audio format:

 You can download the PDF whitepaper of this artcle with all the graphs and illustrations that help you understand the described processes.
 Feel free to print it and share it with your colleagues.

 Digital Disruption in Banking Depends on Value and Design